|

 Most of the Fatmen I have seen have blades similar in profile, length, and

 thickness to the late model Third Pattern F~S knives.
-These variants do not share the same blade profile as the OSS Stiletto either, which is both shorter and more pointed.
-This casts some doubt on the claims for LF&C as the manufacturer.
+These variants do not share the same blade profile as the O.S.S.
+Stiletto, which is both shorter and more pointed.
+This casts some doubt on the claims for L.F&C as the manufacturer.
 (Also see my note in the section on inspector’s marks.)
 In my opinion, the fat handle gives it a better feel in the hand.
 Some of the examples I have seen are stamped on the handle with a tiny broad arrow and an inspectors number indicating they were accepted into military stores (inventory).
-Many of them have no markings and must therefore have been private purchase items.
+Many of them have no markings and one must assume therefore they were also available as private purchase items.
 Sometimes you will find the ubiquitous “England” stamp that was required for post-war importation into the USA.
-Some of the crossguards have an interesting diamond shaped depression stamped into the bottom for the blade to seat into.
-I have not seen this on any British made knives.
+Some of the cross guards have an interesting diamond shaped depression stamped into the bottom for the blade to seat into.
+I have not seen this on any other British made knives but I have seen it on French made knives.
 The sheaths are very typical of those used on P-2 and P-3 knives, with one exception.
-I have illustrated one different
+I have illustrated one different sheath fitted with some sort of a white metal chape and no leather tabs.

-sheath fitted with some sort of a white metal chape and no leather tabs.
-The original owner of the first Fatman that I have chosen to illustrate here has made a unique repair to the sheath in an attempt to ensure that he will not lose his knife.
+The original owner of the first Fatman that I have chosen to illustrate here. made a unique repair to the sheath in an attempt to ensure that he would not lose his knife.
 You will note the remnants of the black finish on the handle and very little remaining blackening on the blade,the rest having been removed by sharpening.
 This knife has been very well taken care of through the past 70 years. |